Clubs & Organizations

 Sponsor: Meg Hernandez/ Steph McGilvray

-FFA is a dynamic student-led leadership development organization for students of agricultural education.
+FFA is a dynamic student-led leadership de organization for students of agricultural education.
 F-F-A stands for Future Farmers of America, but we simply operate as the “FFA” because Future Farmers of America implies that we are all preparing to be farmers.
 Agriculture is much broader than just farming and ranching.
 Our students study things like animal science, landscaping, computer applications, economics, marketing, and much more.
 FFA provides opportunities to build and apply science, technology, and leadership skills for life.

 Sponsor: Tim Cornett